Rahul is a TV addict who can never get enough of good shows. His all-time favorites are The Wire, Breaking Bad, and The Sopranos.

-What Shows Are Like Pretty Little Liars?
+What TV Series Are Similar to Pretty Little Liars?

 Where to even begin with this show?
 From a talented ensemble cast to intricately woven storylines, Pretty Little Liars has a lot going for it.
 Based on the book of the same name by Sara Shepherd, this show is full of intrigue and mystery that will keep you glued till the finale.